JACCCostring/NVDB_Class_Helper/README.md

 Documentation still in development, since i'm not finished yet with some implementations and code refactoring.

-Dependencies: The construction of DelvisKorriger Class depend on PyQt, because of the use of pyqtSiganl and slots.
+<b>Dependencies</b>: The construction of DelvisKorriger Class depend on PyQt, because of the use of pyqtSiganl and slots.